Huntington, West Virginia: Healthcare

 The two largest hospitals in Huntington are St. Mary's Medical Center and Cabell Huntington Hospital.
 St. Mary's and Cabell Huntington, both owned and operated by Mountain Health Network, are jointly designated as the only trauma center in the region.
 St. Mary's is the largest medical facility in Huntington and the second largest in the tri-state region at 393 beds.
 The medical center is the largest private employer in Cabell County with over 2,600 employees.
 As a teaching facility associated with the Marshall University Joan C. Edwards School of Medicine, St. Mary's trains medical residents in several specialties.
 The hospital campus is home to the St. Mary's School of Nursing, the St. Mary's School of Radiologic Technology, and the St. Mary's School of Respiratory Care.
 All three programs are associated with Marshall University.
 St. Mary's is also home to a regional heart institute, regional cancer center, and regional neuroscience center.
-Huntington also holds multiple Psychiatric hospital's, including the 187-bed River Park Hospital.
+Huntington also holds multiple Psychiatric hospitals, including the 187-bed River Park Hospital.

 Cabell Huntington Hospital is a not-for-profit, regional referral center with 303 staffed beds.
 Cabell Huntington cares for patients from more than 29 counties throughout West Virginia, Kentucky, and Ohio.
 Opened in 1956, it is also a teaching hospital and home to the Marshall University Medical Center, which includes the Joan C. Edwards Schools of Medicine and Nursing.
 Cabell Huntington is also home to the Edwards Comprehensive Cancer Center, the Hoops Family Children's Hospital, and the Robert C. Byrd Center for Rural Health; a distinguished leader nationwide for rural healthcare delivery.